 - Nobody can stretch forward and interfere with the net during a serve (i.e. lower the net)

-- If the server completely misses the ball and it hits the table the ball is still alive, The server can still serve the ball.
-They can't catch and re-release the ball but they can try to hit it, have it hit their side of the table, and then go over the net and hit the other side of the table.
+- If the server completely misses the ball and it hits the table the ball is still alive, The server can still serve the ball but they can not hit it directly over the net and it can't touch their side of the table a second time during the serve process.
+They can't catch and re-release the ball but they can try to hit it.
 If an ace is achieved via this manner it is worth 1 point.
 A whiff serve can not be hit by anyone else on the server's team during the service sequence even if it results in an unintentional-reverse-serve.

 - You can not serve the first point of the first game of a session until all players are ready.
 The first serve on all subsequent games can be served as soon as the entire serving team is in position - regardless of the receiving teams readiness.
 A "red paddle" can not be used to get the receiving team into position.